You are more experienced now, your bank account is larger, and it is easier to think further ahead.

 While it can be a valuable safety net in times of financial crisis, don't tap into your RRSP/TFSA unless you absolutely have to, unless it is part your planned strategy.
 Funds you withdraw today will not be there when you need them at retirement.

-Contact our office in Toronto if you have any questions about Retirement Planning.
+Contact our office in Abbotsford if you have any questions about Retirement Planning.

 * Statistics Canada, Summer 2016 Perspectives and Labour Force Survey.